 Pictured here are Gary Farr and the T-Bones, who Bryan saw three times.
 Gary Farr is the singer on the left with blond hair, with Lead Guitarist Vince Weatherall.

-As well as being a band in their own right, they served as the backing band for American R&B acts such as Moses Allison, Sonny Boy Williamson and Howlin’ Wolf.
+As well as being a band in their own right, they served as the backing band for American R&B acts such as Mose Allison, Sonny Boy Williamson and Howlin’ Wolf.

 As Bryan recalls: ‘Lead singer Gary Farr – who was the son of Tommy Farr, Welsh Heavyweight Boxing Champion – whipped up a storm and used to swing from the rafters.